When skimming a resume, one of the few sections recruiters really pay attention to is your education.

 Let’s do this…

-The most vital information that you must include are any degrees you have and the schools you went to.
+The most vital information that you must include is any degrees you have and the schools you went to.
 You have to make sure you include:

 Using that as your starting point, you can add in any academic honors you got, scholarships you received, and any other relevant and applicable achievements.